 Annex IX is replaced by the text set out in Annex to this Regulation.

 Article 2

+Products produced in accordance with Regulation (EC) No 889/2008 before [date of application of this R.] may be placed on the market after that date until the stocks are exhausted.

+Article 3

 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.